Check out our more detailed post for a bit more about the specifics of what affiliate marketing is.

 Best Affiliate Products for Beginners

 As you’re getting going, there are three specific types of products I recommend starting to market.
-These are ones that will give you the best chance of success in growing your business and actually making commissions early on.
+These will give you the best chance of success in growing your business and making commissions early on.

 How to Promote an Affiliate Offer

-But if you don’t know how to properly promote them, it doesn’t really matter now, does it?
+But if you don’t know how to promote them properly, it doesn’t matter now.
 Nope.

 In this section, we’re going to look at some of the easiest and most successful ways to promote an affiliate offer.